Maia and I mixed up some salt puffy paint recently and she got to paint using squeeze bottles, which was a big hit.

-Not so much about mixing as about colors playing with of each other.
+This recipe is not so much about mixing as about colors playing with and off each other.

 - 2/3 cup of flour